cdoesprogramming/bank_tech_test_ruby/README.md

 My task for this project was to create a program that can be used through a REPL like IRB and simulate the printing of a bank statement.
 The program needed to have the following requirements:
-- accept deposits and withdrawals
+- Accept deposits and withdrawals,
-- Account statement printing including the date, amount and balance
+- Account statement printing including the date, amount and balance, and
 - Data that can be kept in memory

 ## User Stories